AshokNaik009/AshokNaik009/README.md

 ---

-- 🔭 I’m currently working on Ionic V5 and Angular 11, NodeJS, Express and MongoDB
+- 🔭 I’m currently working on Ionic V5 and Angular 11, ReactJs, NodeJS, Express and MongoDB
 - 🌱 I’m currently learning React Native and Go
 - 💬 Ask me about Angular Material and RxJs
 - ⚡ Fun fact: My Final Year Project was a Facebook Clone 😅